Americanism Elementary School Poster Contest

 All entries must have the following information on the

-front of the poster must not be signed or labeled):
+back of the poster (the front of the poster must not be signed or labeled):

 a.